Job Openings

 - Manage back-of-house operations before and during performances, including the use of stage doors, projectors/screens, and any microphones or other technical equipment.
 Where applicable, liaise with venue AV staff.

-- Manage the master rehearsal schedule
+- Manage the master rehearsal schedule and disseminate any changes to the necessary parties

 - Assist with administrative duties related to festival artists and concert production as needed